bytecodealliance/wit-bindgen/README.md

 representation of the WebAssembly instance and typed methods using native Rust types are provided to interact with the WebAssembly module.

+#### `witx-bindgen js --import *.witx`

+This generation mode is intended for consuming a WebAssembly module in a JS environment (in theory either Node or the Web).
+This mode generates bindings suitable for supplying as part of an import object to satisfy the imports of a wasm module.
+JS is responsible for creating an object with all the appropriate functions.
+This also generates a TypeScript file for type definitions by default.

+#### `witx-bindgen js --export *.witx`

+This is intended for calling the exports of a WebAssembly module in a JS environment.
+This generates a wrapper class which will perform instantiation with a provided import object and then provides typed view of the wasm module's exports (dealing in JS types as well, automatically converting for you).
+This also generates a TypeScript file by default.

 ## Format of `*.witx` files

 This repository supports the s-expression-based `*.witx` format pioneered in the